Bologna Centrale railway station: 1980 terrorist bombing

 A dozen of team workers are making their way inside the railway station, after the aftermath of the Bologna massacre, in 1980.

 On 2 August 1980 at 10.25 am, an improvised explosive device (IED) made with 20 kg of a TNT mixture was detonated inside Bologna's main railway station.
 The IED was contained in a suitcase, which was placed near the wall inside a lobby.
-The explosion killed 85 people and injured more than 200.
-The wing of the station in which the bomb was detonated has been reconstructed but, as a testimony to the victims of the attack, the original pavement was maintained as well as a deep crack in the main wall.
+The explosion killed 85 people and injured over 200 more.
+The wing of the station in which the bomb was detonated has been reconstructed but, as a testimony to the victims of the attack, the original floor tile and a deep crack in the main wall have been maintained.
+Additionally, the exterior clock at the station was permanently fixed to 10:25, the time of the explosion, in 1996 as a commemoration.
 The attack is also known in Italy as the Strage di Bologna, the Bologna massacre.

 The Italian government immediately accused the Italian neo-fascist militant groups for the attack; however this was denied by the group, and no one ever claimed responsibility.
 After 15 years, official investigation has determined that the attack was carried out by a small neo-fascist group, call Nuclei Armati Rivoluzionari.
-Many conspiracy theories regarding this event have been entertained, including a link between this act of terrorism and the loss of Itavia Flight 870.
+Many conspiracy theories regarding this event have been entertained, including a link between this act of terrorism and the loss of Itavia Flight 870 six weeks prior.